UKHO/docs/software-engineering/strategy/engineering-ai-strategy.md

 - **Partnerships:**
   - Work with GitHub and other vendors to stay aligned on security, licensing and feature roadmaps.

-By focusing on Copilot as the primary developer-facing AI tool, we expect faster, measurable productivity gains while ensuring governance and security controls are in place.
+By focusing on Copilot as the primary approved engineering AI tool, we expect faster, measurable productivity gains while ensuring governance and security controls are in place.

-## 7. Governance & Ethics for Developer-Facing AI
+## 7. Governance & Ethics for Engineering-Facing AI

 - **Tool approval and policy:**
   - GitHub Copilot is the recommended and organisationally approved coding assistant.
 Use of other external coding assistants must follow the tool approval process.